sentenz/convention/internal/articles/feature-flags.md

   > Before deploying a feature toggle, it should be thoroughly tested in a staging or testing environment to ensure that it works as intended.
 It's important to test all possible scenarios and edge cases, and to have a plan in place for rolling back if something goes wrong.

 - Document everything
-  > All feature toggles should be documented in a centralized location, such as a wiki or documentation site.
+  > All feature flags should be documented in a centralized location, such as a wiki or documentation site.
 This should include information on the purpose of the toggle, when it was implemented, and who implemented it.
 This documentation should be kept up to date as the project evolves.

 - Remove toggles as soon as possible
-  > Feature toggles should be removed from the codebase as soon as they are no longer needed.
+  > Feature flags should be removed from the codebase as soon as they are no longer needed.
 This helps to keep the codebase clean and maintainable, and reduces the risk of bugs or conflicts.
 It's important to have a clear process in place for removing toggles, including testing and deployment procedures.

 ## 3. Best Practice

-By following these best practices, developers can use feature toggles to manage software development in a flexible and efficient way, while minimizing the risk of bugs and conflicts.
+By following these best practices, developers can use feature flags to manage software development in a flexible and efficient way, while minimizing the risk of bugs and conflicts.

 - Limit the number of toggles
-  > Feature toggles should be used sparingly and only when necessary.
+  > Feature flags should be used sparingly and only when necessary.
 The more toggles there are, the more complex the codebase becomes, and the harder it is to maintain.

-- Use feature toggles in combination with other techniques
+- Use feature flags in combination with other techniques
-  > Feature toggles should be used in combination with other techniques, such as continuous integration and continuous deployment, to ensure that new features are delivered in a timely and efficient manner.
+  > Feature flags should be used in combination with other techniques, such as continuous integration and continuous deployment, to ensure that new features are delivered in a timely and efficient manner.

 - Use version control
-  > Feature toggles should be managed using version control tools, such as Git or SVN, to keep track of changes and make it easy to roll back if something goes wrong.
+  > Feature flags should be managed using version control tools, such as Git or SVN, to keep track of changes and make it easy to roll back if something goes wrong.

 - Use descriptive names
-  > Feature toggles should be named in a descriptive and meaningful way, so that other developers can easily understand their purpose and function.
+  > Feature flags should be named in a descriptive and meaningful way, so that other developers can easily understand their purpose and function.

 - Test thoroughly
-  > All feature toggles should be thoroughly tested before deployment to ensure that they work as intended.
+  > All feature flags should be thoroughly tested before deployment to ensure that they work as intended.
 This includes testing all possible scenarios and edge cases, and having a plan in place for rolling back if something goes wrong.

 - Monitor toggles in production
-  > Feature toggles should be monitored in production to ensure that they are performing as expected and not causing any performance or security issues.
+  > Feature flags should be monitored in production to ensure that they are performing as expected and not causing any performance or security issues.

 - Remove toggles as soon as possible
-  > Feature toggles should be removed from the codebase as soon as they are no longer needed.
+  > Feature flags should be removed from the codebase as soon as they are no longer needed.
 This helps to keep the codebase clean and maintainable, and reduces the risk of bugs or conflicts.

 ## 4. Terminology

-By understanding these terminologies, developers can effectively use feature toggles and related deployment strategies to manage software development and releases.
+By understanding these terminologies, developers can effectively use feature flags and related deployment strategies to manage software development and releases.

 - Toggle
   > A toggle is a piece of code that controls the behavior of a feature or functionality.
 It can be turned on or off to enable or disable the feature.